-On this day in 2009, Edward “Ted” Kennedy, the youngest brother of President John F. Kennedy and a U.S. senator from Massachusetts from 1962 to 2009, dies of brain cancer at age 77 at his home in Hyannis Port, Massachusetts.
+On August 25, 2009, Edward “Ted” Kennedy, the youngest brother of President John F. Kennedy and a U.S. senator from Massachusetts from 1962 to 2009, dies of brain cancer at age 77 at his home in Hyannis Port, Massachusetts.
 Kennedy, one of the longest-serving senators in American history, was a leader of the Democratic Party and a spokesman for liberal causes who also was known for his ability to work with those on both sides of the political aisle.

 Edward Moore Kennedy was born in Boston on February 22, 1932, the youngest of nine children of Joseph P. Kennedy Sr., a wealthy financier who served as the first chairman of the Securities and Exchange Commission and later as ambassador to Great Britain, and Rose Fitzgerald Kennedy, the daughter of a Boston politician.
 After serving in the U.S. Army in the early 1950s, Kennedy graduated from Harvard University in 1956 and earned a law degree from the University of Virginia in 1959.
 While still a student, he managed his brother John’s successful 1958 re-election campaign to the U.S. Senate from Massachusetts.
 Also in 1958, Ted Kennedy married Joan Bennett, with whom he later had three children.
 The couple divorced in 1982, and in 1992, Kennedy married Victoria Reggie, a Washington attorney with two children.

-In November 1960, John Kennedy was elected America’s 35th president.
+In November 1960, John Kennedy was elected 35th president of the United States.
 The following month, a Kennedy family friend was appointed to fill the president-elect’s vacated Senate seat until a special election was held.
 In November 1962, Ted Kennedy, who earlier that year had turned 30, the minimum age requirement for a U.S. senator, won the special election in Massachusetts to serve out the remainder of his brother’s Senate term, ending in January 1965.
 Massachusetts voters re-elected Kennedy to the seat eight more times, in 1964, 1970, 1976, 1982, 1988, 1994, 2000 and 2006.

 Kennedy came from privileged background, but his family was no stranger to tragedy.
 His oldest brother, Joseph Kennedy Jr., a Navy pilot, died in World War II, while his second-eldest sister, Kathleen, was killed in a 1948 plane crash.
 President John Kennedy was assassinated in 1963.
 The following year, Ted Kennedy was seriously injured in a plane crash that left him hospitalized for six months.
 In 1968, U.S. Senator Robert Kennedy was also assassinated.
 With Robert’s death, Ted Kennedy became the family patriarch and a substitute father to his two slain brothers’ 13 children.